yaojiejia/bigdataproject/architect.md

 **NYC Neighborhood Insights** turns fragmented public data into a single comparable view of what it's like to live in each New York City neighborhood.
 The target user is a newcomer trying to decide between Tribeca, the Lower East Side, Astoria, etc. — someone who wants to see safety, food quality, quality-of-life, and affordability side by side rather than hunting through four separate civic portals.

-The project is also a demonstration of a modern end-to-end big-data architecture: ingestion → Scala/Spark batch processing → geographic normalization → feature engineering → pre-aggregated analytics → Kafka streaming → a static, backend-free frontend that reads parquet directly.
+The project is also a demonstration of a modern end-to-end big-data architecture: ingestion → Scala/Spark batch processing → geographic normalization → feature engineering → pre-aggregated analytics → a static, backend-free frontend that reads parquet directly.
 Every computational stage runs on GCP Dataproc; Python is reserved for HTTP data downloads.
 It is deliberately still runnable on a single machine (no cloud required) for development and demo.

 ### Design goals

 1. **One language for big-data work.** Every stage that processes data is Scala + Apache Spark.
 Python survives only in `data_ingest/` for HTTP glue; the frontend is static JS.
 Nothing processes data in pandas / geopandas / pyarrow anywhere in the repo.
 2. **Dataproc is the canonical runtime.** All Scala jobs run unmodified on a Dataproc cluster via `gcloud dataproc jobs submit spark`. `ops/submit_dataproc.sh` is the one-liner that does this per stage.
 3. **Comparable neighborhoods.** Every signal is aggregated to the same geographic unit (NYC 2020 NTAs, ~260 polygons) via `Geocode.scala`'s broadcast JTS point-in-polygon join.
-4. **Batch + streaming in one story.** A classic batch pipeline produces the stable per-neighborhood picture; a Kafka → Spark Structured Streaming path layers near-real-time signals on top.
-5. **No backend.** The map and dashboard are a static bundle. `hyparquet` reads the Spark-written parquet directly over HTTP; Plotly.js + Leaflet render it.
+4. **No backend.** The map and dashboard are a static bundle. `hyparquet` reads the Spark-written parquet directly over HTTP; Plotly.js + Leaflet render it.
-6. **Composable, not monolithic.** Each pipeline stage is a standalone Scala script that reads Parquet and writes Parquet.
+5. **Composable, not monolithic.** Each pipeline stage is a standalone Scala script that reads Parquet and writes Parquet.
 Any stage can be re-run in isolation; downstream stages don't care how upstream produced their input.

 ## High-level architecture